Crassula Dillenius 1732 Latin: crassus = thick

 Crassula arborescens Willdenow 1798 (Silver Dollar, Silver Jade Plant)

-This shrubby species from the Eastern Cape has a thick, freely branching 6ft trunk of soft wood with thin, peeling bark.
+This succulent shrub from the Eastern Cape has a thick, freely branching 6ft trunk of soft wood with thin, peeling bark.
 Branches are quite brittle but the fleshy, jointed stems root easily where they touch the ground.
 The glaucous-blue obovate leaves have reddened margins.
 The inflorescence is a cluster of white or pale pink star-like flowers, produced in Winter.

 |